18th CEMS Research Seminar 2021

 - Supply chains of the future

 Please feel encouraged to present your research and get inspiration in plenary sessions with an open minded group of researchers, eager to discuss and to reflect your thoughts, concepts, or results from different viewpoints within SCM field.
 The seminar addresses in particular but not exclusively PhD students and junior researchers who take the opportunity to discuss their research, to ask open questions and to retrieve intense feedback from other PhD students, PostDocs and professors.
-The best PhD student presentation (only students will vote for students) will be awarded.

 In order to reflect different stages of research progress we have decided to split the contributions into three main categories.

 CAT 1: This category refers especially to first year/junior PhD students who want to present and discuss first ideas of their early research.
 To apply for this category you have to submit a short abstract (one page of text incl. references max! – no figures and tables allowed).

 CAT 2: This category refers especially to advanced PhD students or junior/senior researchers who intend to present and discuss selected results of their work in progress or last year PhD students or junior/senior researchers who intend to present and discuss current, final results of their work.
 To apply for this category you have to submit either an extended abstract (up to five pages max! incl. figures, tables and references) or alternatively a full paper (up to 15 pages max! incl. figures, tables and references).
 (In case of acceptance we would ask for an additional abstract including references for the seminar reader.)

 CAT 3: The third category is especially for junior/senior researchers who want to discuss and provide specific insights into their concepts of teaching, research or publishing strategies.
 To contribute to this category we ask you to submit an overview presentation on methodological / conceptual input (up to 2 pages max!).
 (In case of acceptance we would ask for an additional abstract including references for the seminar reader).